Expand the section navigation mobile menu

 Systems Engineering

-Systems Engineering is an interdisciplinary approach and means to enable the realization of successful systems.
-The Systems Engineering M.S. program educates engineers to serve as the primary interface between management, customers, suppliers, and specialty engineers in the systems development process.
-Note that where other engineering disciplines concentrate on the specifics of a system (electronics, mechanics, ergonometrics, aerodynamics, software, etc.), Systems Engineers focus on the integration of all of these aspects as a coherent and effective system.
+Systems engineering is an interdisciplinary field that ensures the successful realization of complex systems.
+Our Master of Science in Systems Engineering program prepares engineers to act as the key interface between management, customers, suppliers, and specialty engineers throughout the systems development process.
+Unlike other engineering disciplines that focus on specific parts of a system like electronics, mechanics, or software, systems engineers concentrate on integrating these elements into a coherent and effective whole.

-Systems Engineers bring a particular perspective to the engineering process (such as requirements definition, top-level functional designs, project management, life cycle cost analysis, product lifecycle management) that serves to organize and coordinate other engineering activities.
+Systems engineers bring a unique perspective to the engineering process, including top-level functional design, project management, life cycle cost analysis and product lifecycle management.

 • Foundations of Systems Engineering